pfpack/pfpack-core-flatcollections/docs/collections-equality-comparers/README.md

-# EarlyFuncPack Collections
+# PrimeFuncPack Collections.EqualityComparers

-EarlyFuncPack Collections is a core library for .NET consisting of collection extensions.
+PrimeFuncPack Collections.EqualityComparers is a core library for .NET consisting of collection equality comparers (implementing value equality).
+The Collections.EqualityComparers is shipped as a part of PrimeFuncPack Collections pack.